kumashish/kumashish/README.md

 ---

 ### 👨‍💻 About Me
 Hey there!
-I'm Ashish — a systems engineer who loves crafting **high-performance C++ systems** on Linux.
+I'm Ashish — a systems engineer who loves crafting **high-performance C++ systems** on Linux and Win32 Platform.
 I’m passionate about building **large-scale backend architectures**, optimizing performance, and diving deep into **real-time systems and infrastructure**.

 I enjoy working on **low-latency design, distributed systems**, and exploring the **intersection of C++ and modern cloud platforms like AWS**.